Child Custody, Care and Control & Access: Singapore Guide

-However, it should be noted that the Court would not prioritise the parents’ wishes and likings above the welfare of the child.
-Also, the parent with a higher financial ability does not necessarily give him/her an edge in custodial arrangements.
+However, it should be noted that the court would not prioritise the parents’ wishes and likings above the welfare of the child.
+Also, the parent with a higher financial ability does not necessarily have an advantage when it comes to the child’s custodial arrangements.

 If you are concerned about how child custody will be decided in your divorce, you may want to approach one of our experienced divorce lawyers for advice.
 This is especially if your divorce is a contested one, and you know that your spouse will be fighting over custody of your child.